How to help someone you think may be experiencing or have may potentially be exposed to domestic and family violence.

 It is hard to know what to do if you suspect that Domestic and Family Violence is occurring in a friend or family member’s relationship however, there are a number of things may cause you concern.

-Red Flags are risk factors that may indicate increased risk:
+Risk factors that may indicate increased risk for a person:

 has the violence become more regular or more severe?